acke756/cv/README.md

 The width of the area of the sidebar that contains text.
 This is equivalent to `\sidebarwidth - 2\sidebarmargin`.

+`\sidebartextheight`
+The height of the area of the sidebar that contains text.
+This is equivalent to `\paperheight - 2\sidebarmargin`.

 `\progressbarwidth`
 The width of a progress bar (defaults to 0.5\sidebarwidth).